akkartik/mu/tangle/Readme.md

 <code>
 ```

-(`<code>` can span multiple lines.)
+_(`<code>` can span multiple lines.)_

 This approach is best suited for top-down exposition.

 On the other hand, Mu's tangling directives are better suited for a cleaned-up
 history of a codebase.
-They can tell a story of a program over multiple
+Subsystems start out with a simple skeleton of the core
-versions, within each version keeping all the code related to each new
+of the program.
+Later versions then tell a story of the evolution of the
-feature close together.
+program, with each version colocating all the code related to new features.

 Read more:
 * http://akkartik.name/post/wart-layers